bradyneal/realcause/README.md

 ```

 ## Testing
 This project uses [pytest](https://docs.pytest.org/en/latest/).
 Before you push code, it is generally a good idea to run `pytest` to make sure it hasn't broken anything that is covered by the existing tests, especially if you are pushing a big commit.
 You can run `pytest -v` for a bit more verbose output.
 This will just run fast tests that only take a few seconds.
-You can run the slow test that involve fully training models by including the `--runslow` flag.
+You can run the slow tests that involve fully training models by including the `--runslow` flag.